 They may also contain a further provision to the effect that all the provisions of the manuals are to be deemed to form an integral part of the master franchise agreement, as if the manuals had actually been incorporated into the agreement itself.
 Consequently, one of the franchisor's principal obligations is usually to hand over a copy of the manuals to the sub-franchisor upon or soon after the execution of the master franchise agreement.
-It is also usually appropriate to provide the sub-franchisor with an opportunity to examine the contents of the manuals prior to the execution of the agreement, although in this case the information the sub-franchisor does not have an opportunity to examine the contents, courts in certain jurisdictions may conclude that the sub-franchisor is not bound by their provisions as it was not familiar with them prior to the execution of the agreement.
+It is also usually appropriate to provide the sub-franchisor with an opportunity to examine the contents of the manuals prior to the execution of the agreement, although in this case the information the sub-franchisor obtains should be considered to be confidential.
+If the sub-franchisor does not have an opportunity to examine the contents of the manuals, or at least their table of contents, courts in certain jurisdictions may conclude that the sub-franchisor is not bound by their provisions as it was not familiar with them prior to the execution of the agreement.

 In most cases the manuals that are provided by the franchisor will relate to the management of the unit franchises and will describe the workings of the franchise system.
 In the case of master franchising, however, the sub-franchisor does not operate only as a franchisee, it also operates as a franchisor vis-à-vis its sub-franchisees.
 The sub-franchisor must therefore be provided with all the information it needs to operate as a franchisor.
-The means adopted by franchisors to provide sub-franchisors with this information include the provision of a manual which details the obligations that are to be assumed by the sub-franchisor in its capacity as "franchisor".
+The means adopted by franchisors to provide sub-franchisors with this information include the provision of a manual which details the obligations that are to be assumed by the sub-franchisor in its capacity as

+"franchisor".
 This manual will also provide information on the nature of the relationship between a franchisor and a franchisee.